mochabytes/SmartGroups/README.md

 # SmartGroups
-This is a not-so-serious app that I mainly built for my mom, who has long lamented how much time she spends manually creating student groups for her business school classes that fit everyone's schedules and skills.
+I built this app for my mom, a business school professor who was spending hours manually creating student groups with very specific constraints.
+It was also my chance to finally prove to her that studying computer science can actually make me useful (to her)!

 SmartGroups is a simple, locally-deployable web app designed to help educators and organizers quickly create student groups or meeting schedules based on time constraints and some desired group attributes.
-This project was inspired by the challenge of manually scheduling groups of students with specific requirements — somehow, ChatGPT is terrible at handling scheduling tasks with even a few constraints and available scheduling tools are a major PITA.
+This project was inspired by the challenge of manually scheduling groups of students with specific requirements — somehow, ChatGPT is terrible at handling scheduling tasks with even a few constraints and available scheduling tools are a major pain.

 ## What is SmartGroups?
 SmartGroups lets you upload a CSV file containing a list of names/identifiers, optional binary attributes, and binary availabilities.
 The app then forms groups that satisfy your specified constraints, making scheduling and group creation fast and friendly.
 There are some simple guidelines to structure your CSV for input (detailed below) — if you work with Excel or Google Sheets, however, it should be very simple to export as a CSV.